libp2p/specs/autonat/autonat-v2.md

 `data` field in each individual protobuf is limited to 4096 bytes in length.
 This allows implementations to use a small buffer for reading and sending the data.
 Only the size of the `data` field of `DialDataResponse` protobufs is counted towards the bytes transferred.
-Once the server has received numBytes bytes, it proceeds to dial the selected address.
+Once the server has received at least numBytes bytes, it proceeds to dial the selected address.
+Servers SHOULD allow the last `DialDataResponse` message received from the client to be larger than the minimum required amount.
+This allows clients to serialize their `DialDataResponse` message once and reuse it for all Requests.

 If an attacker asks a server to dial a victim node, the only benefit the attacker gets is forcing the server and the victim to do a cryptographic